 This post most likely contains affiliate links to things such as tours, accommodation, Amazon associates and products.
 This means when you use the link I may receive a small commission at no additional charge to you, this helps to keep this blog going.

-Located in the North of Vietnam, it may not be as well known as areas such as Hoi An and Da Nang, but in my opinion, Ninh Binh is one of the best places to visit in Vietnam.
+Located in the North of Vietnam, it may not be as well known as areas such as Hoi An and Da Nang or some other amazing places to visit in Vietnam, but in my opinion, Ninh Binh is one of the best places to visit in Vietnam.
 Located roughly three hours outside of Hanoi, Ninh Binh is often referred to as the Halong Bay of the Land due to the many limestone rock formations that surround the area incasing the free-flowing rivers and caves formed inside.
 Despite there being many things to do in Ninh Binh, most attractions are within close proximity, making it the perfect addition to a curated 2 week Vietnam itinerary.